Setting up Android support for the GDK

 - Connect the mobile device to your computer using a USB cable.
 You might get a pop-up window on the device asking you to allow USB debugging.
 Select Yes.

 - If you want to connect your device to a local deployment, ensure your computer and your mobile device are connected to the same network.

 Most of your interactions with the GDK happen inside your Unity Editor.
 To get started:

-Still in your Unity Editor, add the file paths Unity needs via the External Tools window.
+In your Unity Editor, go to the External Tools window.
 To do this:

-- on Windows, go to Edit > Preferences
+- On Windows, go to Edit > Preferences > External Tools.

-- on MacOS, go to Unity > Preferences.
+- On MacOS, go to Unity > Preferences > External Tools.

 In the Android section of the External Tools window, tick the Use embedded JDK checkbox to use the JDK that Unity provides.